meta4creations/ditty-news-ticker/readme.txt

 * Initial upload of Ditty News Ticker - a multi-functional data display plugin.

 == Upgrade Notice ==

+= 1.0.7 =
+Fixed jQuery issue in Firefox when adding new ticks.

 = 1.0.6 =
 Updated settings scripts for extensibility.
 Minor update to metaboxer css.